Arnold Promise Witch Hazel

 Hamamelis x intermedia 'Arnold Promise'Item #3928 USDA Hardiness Zone: 5 - 9

 AvailabilityAdd to Favorites

-Flowers with wavy clear yellow petals and red cups appear on the bare branches of this unusual shrub provides blazing color in late winter.
-The open spreading habit and rich yellow and orange fall foliage brings additional flare to the landscape.
+Flowers with wavy clear yellow petals and red cups appear on the bare branches of this unusual shrub, supplying blazing color in late winter.
+The open, spreading habit and rich yellow and orange fall foliage brings additional flare to the landscape.
 Plant near entries and patios to enjoy the fragrance.
+Deciduous.

 - CareCare InformationProvide moderately acidic, organically rich, well-drained soil.
-Follow a regular schedule of deep waterings during first growing season to establish an extensive root system; reduce frequency once established.
+Water deeply, regularly during the first growing season to establish an extensive root system; once established, reduce frequency.
 Apply a general purpose fertilizer before new growth begins in spring.
-Blooms heaviest on 1 to 3-year old shoots.Pruning time: winter.Light Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+Blooms heaviest on one- to three-year-old shoots.Pruning time: winter.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.